 Bake portobello mushroom according to instructions provided above.
 I use a pan with a lip as the juices of the mushroom will spread.

 Build your vegan burger in layers as shown (I prefer an open face burger if using a mushroom bun as I find portobello mushrooms to be quite rich).

-Be sure to tag @phruitfuldish on Instagram or Facebook if you feel the urge to photograph and share your creation with me!
+Be sure to tag @dr.dylancutler on Instagram and share your creation with me!

 With health and joy, Dylan

-Ps.
-While this post is not sponsored, I am a brand ambassador for Daiya Foods and was provided the non-dairy cheddar slices used in this recipe.
+Disclosure: While this post is not sponsored, I am a brand ambassador for Daiya Foods and was provided the non-dairy cheddar slices used in this recipe.
 I do not receive affiliate commission from Daiya Foods.

 Give your oatmeal a boost with seeds high in omega-3s which are important for the health of our brain, heart, liver and bones.